Orange-OpenSource/hurl/docs/tutorial/security.md

 ```

 The first input, name, has validation HTML attributes: `minlenght="4"`, `maxlenght="32"` and `required`.
-In a browser, these attributes will prevent user to fill invalid data like a missing value or a name too long.
+In a browser, these attributes will prevent the user from entering invalid data like a missing value or a name that is too long.
 If your
-tests rely on a "headless" browser, this type of validation can block you to test your server-side
+tests rely on a "headless" browser, it can stop you from testing your server-side
 validation.
 Client-side validation can also use JavaScript, and it can be a challenge to send invalid data to your server.

 But server-side validation is critical to secure your app.
 You must always validate and sanitize data on your backend,